 Both company’s have a web based service for the public.
 With your full report pay attention to past registration and ownership changes.
 Learn where the car came from and what has happened to it during its life.

-Experian are experts at evaluation and scoring and they will attach a quality number to the vehicle.
+Why not use experts at evaluation and scoring? these company’s attach a quality number to the vehicle.
 They also have a free search function that provides some insight on reported damage so you can try it out.
-If it was titled in New Orleans you may want to dig deeper or just pass altogether.
+If they titled it in flood prone areas you may want to dig deeper or just pass altogether.

 Used Cars Buyer Beware